OpenLongTrails/OpenLongTrailsData/theodore-solomons-trail/README.md

 Theodore Solomons Trail

 Source: OpenStreetMap.
-The Theodore Solomons Trail ("TST") is relation 5549623 and is available at: https://www.openstreetmap.org/relation/5549623
+The Theodore Solomons Trail is relation 5549623 and is available at: https://www.openstreetmap.org/relation/5549623

 Method used to obtain this route data: